 Each trustee must establish and maintain an appropriate system of internal controls to safeguard estate funds and property, to ensure the integrity of financial record keeping and reporting, and to discourage employee theft.
+This section of the Handbook discusses segregation of duties and internal controls over banking, receipts, receivables, disbursements, computer operations, and estate files.

-In addition to the cash receipts log described on p.
-9-1, the trustee should utilize additional record keeping tools which include, but are not limited to:
+In addition to the cash receipts log described in Handbook Chapter 9.A on page 9-1, the trustee should utilize additional record keeping tools which include, but are not limited to:

-- 1. An accounts receivable ledger for tracking collections from customers or other third parties.
-It identifies the customer or payer, the balance due, amounts collected, and the status of collection efforts.
-The accounts receivable ledger provides a convenient and concise method to monitor the collection of numerous accounts receivable.
-It also can be used to track preference actions and other collection efforts. - 2.
-A numbered, duplicate receipt book for payers who request a receipt.
+- 1.& A receivables ledger or other tracking mechanism for monitoring collections and following up on delinquent payments.
+A receivables ledger is used whenever there are numerous receivables or other assets (i.e., monies due from installment sales, preferences) with multiple payments received over time.
+An acceptable receivables ledger identifies the customer or payer, the balance due, amounts collected, and the status of collection efforts.
+It may be kept electronically or in paper format. - 2.& A numbered, duplicate receipt book for payers who request a receipt.
 A numbered, duplicate receipt must be provided for currency payments.